 Click a Divi Content Toggle Module by a Link

-The Divi Content Toggle Module lets you create toggle buttons for pricing tables, allowing users to easily switch between different pricing options.
+The Divi Content Toggle Module by Divi Extended lets you create toggle buttons for pricing tables, allowing users to easily switch between different pricing options.
 Normally the user needs to click on the toggle button to switch between the pricing tables.
 If you'd like to be able to have users follow a link to the "clicked" view of the Divi Content Toggle Module, here's how to do it.

 Toggle a Divi Content Toggle Module by Link using jQuery